MrRazamataz/KingdomsCrusade/README.md

 # KingdomsCrusade
-Minecraft Crossplay Server (play.kingdomscrusade.net default port for all).
+Minecraft Crossplay Server `IP: play.kingdomscrusade.net` `Port: Default for all platforms`.
+# What this page is for:
 This is for easy bug report and issue management.